OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:19

 But, you shall not build the house,
-for a son who will be born to you,
+for your son who will be born to you,
-and he will build the house for My name.’
+will build the house for My name.’

 ## 1 Kings 8:20